ChongjianGE/CARE/README.md

 ## Updates
 - (09/10/2021) Our paper is accepted by NeurIPS 2021.
-- (14/10/2021) Our code is available for ssl pretraining and image classifications evaluation.
+- (14/10/2021) Our code is available for ssl pretraining and image classification evaluation.

 ## Comming
   - [x] Provide resnet_50(100e) models and logs.